What Is Folic Acid

-This water-soluble B vitamin, also called folacin or folate, was first identified in the 1940s when it was extracted from spinach.
-Because the body can't store it very long, you need to replenish your supply daily.
-Cooking, or even long storage, can destroy up to half the folic acid in foods, so supplements may be the best way to get enough of this vital nutrient.
+Folic acid is a water-soluble B vitamin.
+Also called folacin or folate, was first identified in the 1940s when it was extracted from spinach.
+Because the body can’t store it very long, you need to replenish your supply daily.
+Cooking, or even long storage, can destroy up to half the content found in foods.
+Therefore, supplements may be the best way to get enough of this vital nutrient.

 What Does It Do

-In the body, folic acid is utilized thousands of times a day to make blood cells, heal wounds, build muscle; in fact, it's necessary for every function that requires cell division.
+In the body, it is utilized thousands of times a day.
+It’s used to make blood cells, heal wounds, and build muscle.
+In fact, it’s necessary for every function that requires cell division.
 Folic acid is critical to DNA and RNA formation and assures that cells duplicate normally.
 It is especially important in fetal development and helps produce key chemicals for the brain and nervous system.